chanzuckerberg/cellxgene/docs/posts/prepare.md

 - A unique identifier for every gene is available in an `anndata.var` field (you can specify which field to use with the `--var-names` option)

 #### What about R objects from seurat / bioconductor!?
 We hear you!
 We'd also love to be able to ingest these files directly.
-This isn't currently possible, but in the meantime, you can use one of [these handy adapters](https://satijalab.org/seurat/v3.0/conversion_vignette.html) to convert to `h5ad`.
+This isn't currently possible, but in the meantime, you can use [sceasy](https://bioconda.github.io/recipes/r-sceasy/README.html) ([docs](https://cellgeni.readthedocs.io/en/latest/visualisations.html)) to convert to `h5ad`.
+Seurat also has some [handy conversion tools](https://satijalab.org/seurat/v3.0/conversion_vignette.html) that you can try out.

 #### Can I use data hosted on the web somewhere?
 Yes!
 You can launch from a URL instead of a filepath.
 The same data format requirements apply.
 Please see [here](launch) for more details.